viragumathe5/MINI-URL/README.md

 # MINI-URL
-mini url browser for multitasking
+mini url browser for multitasking and fast browsing